Rule 4501-7-10 | Driver training in the operation of Class "D" motor vehicles.

 (2) No behind-the-wheel instruction shall be given to a student who does not hold and carry a valid temporary permit or operator's license.
 No driver shall be given behind-the-wheel instruction using a permit or license which has expired or which has been suspended or revoked

 (3) Students shall be taught and supervised by a licensed instructor.
-Licensed instructors shall instruct only under the authority of a licensed driver training school.
+Licensed instructors instruct only under the authority of a licensed driver training school.

 (4) When a student operates a motor vehicle on the public highways, a licensed instructor shall be in the vehicle seated beside the driver.
 The instructor shall wear, in a conspicuous location, an identification card.
-The identification card shall display a clear photo of the instructor's face, the instructor's name and the name of the driver training school for which the instructor is working;
+The identification card displays a clear photo of the instructor's face, the instructor's name and the name of the driver training school for which the instructor is working;

 (8) Class "D" instructors shall take a ten minute break after every four consecutive hours of instruction;

 (10) All training as required in this rule and rule 4501-7-09 of the Administrative Code, provided by the enterprise shall be made available to, and completed by, the student within six months of the first date of training, unless mitigating circumstances occur.
 Mitigating circumstances include health and family issues that disrupt the student's ability to receive training.
 Mitigating circumstances do not include the inability to schedule training due to parent or student elective or extra-curricular activities, such as sports and school clubs.
 Mitigating circumstances shall be documented in the student's record.
-Requests for special circumstances not listed to be considered "mitigating" shall be requested through the department.
-If no mitigating circumstances are approved, training will be voided and the student shall re-take the training.
+Requests for special circumstances not listed to be considered "mitigating" are requested through the department.
+If no mitigating circumstances are approved, training will be voided and the student re-takes the training.

 (B) In addition to the requirements for class "D" licensed schools listed in paragraph (A) of this rule, driver training courses and instructors shall maintain an environment that is conducive to learning.